Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Introduction

 \section{Introduction}

-In molecular biology, ecology, epidemiology and other fields, there is a multitude of non-linear dynamical phenomena such as oscillations and multi-stabilities.
-Examples include circadian rhythms \cite{drosmodel}, embryonic development oscillations \cite{Marinopoulou2021}, cell signalling oscillations \cite{ashall}, multi-stabilities in the cell cycle \cite{Novak1993,Pomerening2005,Angeli2004}, cell differentiation \cite{Corson2012,Goldbeter2007}, and apoptosis \cite{Arancibia}, the central carbon metabolism in E.coli \cite{IshiiNobuyoshi2007MHAM}, predator-prey oscillations in ecology \cite{froda07}, and epidemic oscillations \cite{Weitz2020}.
-These non-linear dynamics are caused by feed-forward loops \cite{Mangan2003}, negative feedback loops \cite{Mangan2003,Rosenfeld2002} and other mechanisms, which are operated by networks of interacting species.
+In molecular biology, ecology, epidemiology and other fields, there are many non-linear dynamical phenomena such as oscillations and multi-stability.
+Examples include circadian rhythms \cite{drosmodel}, embryonic development oscillations \cite{Marinopoulou2021}, cell signalling oscillations \cite{ashall}, multi-stability in the cell cycle \cite{Novak1993,Pomerening2005,Angeli2004}, cell differentiation \cite{Corson2012,Goldbeter2007}, and apoptosis \cite{Arancibia}, as well as the central carbon metabolism in E. coli \cite{IshiiNobuyoshi2007MHAM}, predator-prey oscillations in ecology \cite{froda07}, and epidemic oscillations \cite{Weitz2020}.
+These non-linear dynamics arise from feed-forward loops \cite{Mangan2003}, negative feedback loops \cite{Mangan2003,Rosenfeld2002} and other mechanisms governed by networks of interacting species.
 For example, gene expression oscillations are often generated when a gene directly suppresses its own expression or activates the expression of its suppressors.
-In infectious diseases outbreaks, compartments of the population, such as infected and susceptible individuals, interact between each other and phenomena like awareness and fatigue can generate oscillatory behaviors \cite{Weitz2020}.
+In infectious disease outbreaks, compartments of the population, such as infected and susceptible individuals, interact with each other and phenomena like awareness and fatigue can generate oscillatory behaviours \cite{Weitz2020}.
 The effects of stochasticity in interactions between different populations—arising from molecular diffusion or, more generally, from the complex environments in which these interactions occur—are significant, particularly for small populations.
-Yet modeling this stochasticity using fast, accurate, and scalable methods remains an unsolved problem.
+Yet modelling this stochasticity using fast, accurate, and scalable methods remains a challenging open problem.